4×4 South Africa – Top Considerations to Rent or Buy

 BUYING AND REGISTERING A 4×4 SOUTH AFRICA VEHICLE AS A FOREIGNER

 Entering into a 12-month buyback agreement with Bushlore meant that although we had bought the vehicle outright, on paper the ownership and registration would be retained by Bushlore.
-This was due to us being foreigners and not having either a South African driver’s licence or a Traffic Register Number (TRN).

-Under this buyback agreement, when our first year with the 4×4 had expired, we could choose to either: opt to sell the 4×4 back to Bushlore, sell to a South African citizen or keep the 4×4 ourselves.
-A year was nowhere near long enough for the travels we had planned, so we had every intention of keeping the vehicle.
+Under this buyback agreement, when our first year with the 4×4 had expired, we could choose to either opt to sell the 4×4 back to Bushlore, sell to a South African citizen or keep the 4×4 ourselves.

-Bushlore would then arrange a TRN for us, meaning that they would transfer ownership of the 4×4 into our name but Bushlore would maintain the ongoing vehicle registration in their name, leaving us to find our own South African vehicle insurance provider.
+Bushlore would then arrange a TRN for us, meaning that they would transfer ownership of the 4×4 into our name, but Bushlore would maintain the ongoing vehicle registration in their name, leaving us to find our own South African vehicle insurance provider.

 Sale contract on the 4x4 South Africa vehicle